ortizbou/MX-ONMTF/README.md

 ## Description and example

 Step 1.
 Use ```findingk.m``` to find the number of common communities and the number of private and total communities per layer.
 If the number of communities is known, this step can be skipped.
 Step 2.
 Run the MX-ONMTF method that corresponds to your data, real or synthetic.
+For this, use the file ```Steps.mlx```